AbukDuot/Initial-software_BridgeHer/README.md

 ## Problem Statement

-Young women in South Sudan face overlapping social, technical, and structural barriers that limit their access to education and economic empowerment.
-According to UNDP (2025) and Muras (2023), most available programs focus on one skill area, such as entrepreneurship, financial literacy, or basic digital training, rather than offering a single, integrated pathway.
-This fragmentation weakens long-term outcomes and prevents young women from gaining the full set of competencies needed for sustainable independence.
+Young women in South Sudan face multiple interconnected barriers preventing access to education and economic empowerment.
+Current programs are fragmented, focusing on single skills rather than providing comprehensive, integrated pathways to sustainable independence.

-Two existing initiatives closely align with what this study proposes:
+### Key Challenges

+**1. Program Fragmentation**
+- Existing initiatives address only one area: entrepreneurship OR financial literacy OR digital skills
+- No single platform combines all necessary competencies for holistic development

+**2. Limited Reach & Accessibility**
-1. **UNDP Women's Social and Economic Empowerment Project**: Provides financial literacy and entrepreneurship training to disadvantaged women in urban centers (UNDP, 2025).
-However, its reach is limited geographically, it relies heavily on in-person sessions, and it lacks a digital learning component that could scale to rural communities.
+- **UNDP Women's Social and Economic Empowerment Project**: Geographic limitations (urban only), in-person sessions, no digital scalability to rural areas

-2. **Education Action in Crisis Digital Literacy Program**: Introduces basic computer skills through mobile-friendly modules (Education Action in Crisis, 2025).
-While innovative in its offline functionality, it focuses mainly on digital literacy and does not integrate financial education, entrepreneurship, or mentorship into a single framework.
+- **Education Action in Crisis Digital Literacy Program**: Focuses solely on computer skills, lacks financial education, entrepreneurship, and mentorship integration

-Beyond these programs, internet access in South Sudan remains costly and unreliable, especially in rural areas, making many interventions difficult to sustain (Nilotik Blog, 2024; Brata et al., 2022).
-Even when training is offered, follow-up mentorship is rare.
-Without mentors and peer networks, women often lack the guidance and confidence to turn new knowledge into income-generating opportunities (Whipkey, 2021; Flint Global, 2022).
+**3. Infrastructure Challenges**
+- Internet access is costly and unreliable, especially in rural areas
+- Creates significant urban-rural digital divide

+**4. Mentorship Gap**
+- Follow-up mentorship is rare or non-existent
+- Women lack guidance to apply knowledge and build confidence
+- Missing peer support networks for sustained growth

+### The Solution Need
-These gaps highlight the need for an integrated, multilingual, offline-capable digital platform that combines entrepreneurship, financial literacy, digital skills, and structured mentorship into a single, accessible system.
+An **integrated, multilingual, offline-capable digital platform** combining entrepreneurship, financial literacy, digital skills, and structured mentorship in a single, accessible system designed for low-connectivity environments.

 ## Proposed Solution